nextflow-io/nextflow/docs/config.md

 : Specify where the `azcopy` tool used by Nextflow.
 When `node` is specified it's copied once during the pool creation.
 When `task` is provider, it's installed for each task execution (default: `node`).

 `azure.batch.deleteJobsOnCompletion`
-: Enable the automatic deletion of jobs created by the pipeline execution (default: `true`).
+: Delete all jobs when the workflow completes (default: `true`).

 `azure.batch.deletePoolsOnCompletion`
-: Enable the automatic deletion of compute node pools upon pipeline completion (default: `false`).
+: Delete all compute node pools when the workflow completes (default: `false`).

 `azure.batch.deleteTasksOnCompletion`
-: Delete tasks after successful completion.
-This deletes them on the Azure Batch service but files and resources may persist on the compute nodes (default: `true`).
+: Delete each task when it completes (default: `true`).

 `azure.batch.endpoint`
 : The batch service endpoint e.g. `https://nfbatch1.westeurope.batch.azure.com`.